rahulk93/React-App-Expense-Tracker/README.md

 in order to make this application run seamlessly.
 I learnt how to make for adding and deleting transactions.

 **How might I improve:** Making more comments aroud the code to show my understanding.
 Redeploy this React web application again from my
-Visual Studios Code software so that code can be seen by public.
+Visual Studios Code software so that all of my code can be seen by public.

 <!--# React-App-Expense-Tracker